Relaxed Equilibria for Time-Inconsistent Markov Decision Processes: Discussion: When Do We Need Relaxed Equilibria?

 which imply

-Therefore, we conclude that there exists no standard equilibrium. \end{Example}
+Therefore, we conclude that there exists no standard equilibrium. { Despite this, since Assumptions \ref{assume.f.Q}, \ref{assume.u.lips} (with $p^u_i$ therein replaced by $q^u_i$), and \ref{assume.U.cone} can be immediately verified in the present setting, Theorem~\ref{thm.lambdaconvergence.continuous} asserts that a relaxed equilibrium exists. } \end{Example}

-\begin{Remark} Similarly to Remark~\ref{rem:relaxed needed}, Example~\ref{eq:no standard E} shows the importance of Theorem~\ref{thm.lambdaconvergence.continuous}: unlike standard equilibria, a relaxed equilibrium for \eqref{tJ^pi} generally exists, independently of the convexity (or concavity) of $\{q^u_i: u\in U\}$ and $f(0,i,\cdot)$.
-Hence, in the face of general controlled transition rates and reward function, relaxed equilibria should certainly be considered. \end{Remark}
+{ Remark~\ref{rem:more general q^u} and Example~\ref{eq:no standard E} show the importance of Theorem~\ref{thm.lambdaconvergence.continuous}: unlike standard equilibria, a relaxed equilibrium for \eqref{J^pi} exists much more generally, without the need of conditions (i), (ii), and (iii) mentioned above Example~\ref{eq:no standard E}.
+Hence, in the face of general controlled transition rates (beyond the special form \eqref{eq.delta'}) and non-concave reward functions, relaxed equilibria should certainly be considered. }